 Short description Details Solution Windows password from Credential Manager, the administrator gets an error logon failure: User account restriction . local PC, Credential Manager can only change the password used to log in.
 Credential Manager Single Sign On default settings should be set to prompt to prevent loop.
 Single Sign On default is set to log users automatically.
-However, when creating the second of two different password- protected documents, Credential Manager uses the last password recorded-the one from the first document.
+However, when creating the second of two different password-protected documents, Credential Manager uses the last password recorded-the one from the first document.
 HP is researching a workaround for future product enhancements.
 Incompatibility issues with Corel WordPerfect 12 password gina.
 If the user logs in to Credential Manager, creates a document in WordPerfect and saves with password protection, Credential Manager cannot detect or recognize, either manually or automatically, the password gina.
 HP is researching a workaround for future product enhancements.
 Credential Manager does not recognize the Connect button on screen.
 If the Single Sign On credentials for Remote Desktop Connection (RDP) are set to Connect , Single Sign On, upon relaunch, always enters Save As instead of Connect .
 HP is researching a workaround for future product enhancements.
 ATI Catalyst configuration wizard is not usable with Credential Manager.
 Credential Manager Single Sign On conflicts with the ATI Catalyst configure wizard.
 Disable the Credential Manager Single Sign On.
 When logging in using TPM authentication, the Back button on screen skips the option to choose another authentication method.
 If user using TPM login authentication for Credential Manager enters his/her password, the Back button does not work properly, but instead immediately displays the Windows login screen.
 HP is researching a workaround for future product enhancements.
 Credential Manager opens out of standby when it is configured not to.
 When use Credential Manager log on to Windows is not selected as an option, allowing the system to go into S3 suspend and then waking the system causes the Credential Manager logon to Windows to open.
 With no administrator password set, user cannot log on to Windows through Credential Manager because of account restrictions invoked by the Credential Manager.
 Without Java Card/token, user can cancel the Credential Manager login and user will see the Microsoft Windows login.
 User can log in at this point.
 With Java Card/token, the following workaround allows the user to enable/disable opening of Credential Manager upon Java Card insertion.
 1. Click Advanced Settings.
 2. Click Service & Applications.
 3. Click Java Cards and Tokens.
 4. Click when Java Card/token is inserted.
-If the TPM module is removed or damaged, users lose all credentials protected by the TPM.
 5. Select the Advise to log-on checkbox.
-Users lose all Credential Manager credentials I his is as designed. protected by the TPM, if the TPM module is removed or damaged.
-I ne I PM Module is designed to protect the Credential Manager credentials.
+Users lose all Credential If the TPM module is removed or This is as designed.
+Manager credentials damaged, users lose all credentials protected by the TPM, if he TPM module is emoved or damaged.
+The TPM Module is designed to protect the Credential Manager credentials.
 HP recommends that the user back up identity from Credential Manager prior to removing the TPM module.